 That evening, while I was watching my son play his clarinet, my aunt died.
 At first, I felt guilty that I hadn’t been there.
 But later, after some thought, I knew that Aunt Marion would have wanted me to attend my son’s concert.
 Whether her brief rally had anything to do with our conversation about the event, I will never know.
 However, I bless her for it.
 She helped me do the right thing for my family and myself.

 The most difficult pre-death rally in our family occurred with my father after he had been receiving hospice care for several weeks.
 One afternoon, my sister Beth and I received word to come to the nursing home immediately because Dad was close to death.
 We hurried to be by his side, held his hands, talked to him and waited.
-Suddenly, Dad rallied.
+Suddenly, Dad began exhibiting symptoms of terminal lucidity.

 Beth worked in town, but she lived 50 miles away.
 Once Dad seemed more stable, she decided to drive home, tend to her teenage sons and dog, and return to the nursing home first thing in the morning.
 Sadly, Dad passed away just as she pulled onto the highway.
 My heart broke for her, but I waited until I knew she was safely home before I called her and shared the news.